- Our Programs

 - Our Blog

-We are closely following guidance from the CDC, as well as state and local officials and health authorities, as we take extreme care to maintain our safe, healthy school environment.
+We are closely following guidance from state and local officials and health authorities, as we take extreme care to maintain our safe, healthy school environment.
+Procedures are subject to change as state regulations, federal guidance, and best practices continue to evolve.

 One of our primary goals is ensuring a safe, secure school environment, while providing peace of mind to our families.
 That’s why the entire school is monitored comprehensively, with a system of cameras and door alarms.
 In the lobby, a multi-room display shares a closed-circuit feed with staff and families to see what’s going on around the school, indoors and out.